-The Board of Directors of the company has estimated that a security level of 99.5% has to be used for the capital demands.
+The Board of Directors of the company has

+estimated that a security level of 99.5% has to be used for the capital demands.
 ERV Nordic has calculated the capital requirement based on a security level of 99,5% and according to the Standard model under Solvency II which means that ERV Nordic can meet the policyholders' claims for 199 years out of 200 years.
 The model has been tested during the last 3 years and ERV Nordic has always had more than sufficient capital to meet the security level of 99.5%.

-The solvency capital requirements (SCR) have been calculated to DKK 123.3m and shall be covered by the company's eligible own funds of DKK 266.6m as of 31st December 2021 affecting a solvency ratio of 216%.
-The eligible own funds as at the balance sheet date take into account deduction of the dividend of DKK 85m agreed by
+The solvency capital requirements (SCR) have been calculated to DKK 137.0m and shall be covered by the company's eligible own funds of DKK 229.2m as of December 31 2022 affecting a solvency ratio of 167%.